Frontex: 2020–2021 OLAF Raid & EU Ombudsman Investigation

 On 7 December 2020, the EU's anti-fraud watchdog, OLAF, raided the offices of Frontex Executive Director Fabrice Leggeri, as well as his head of Cabinet Thibauld de La Haye Jousselin as part of an investigation into allegations of staff harassment, misconduct and migrant pushbacks.
-According to an internal document seen by the Greek Newspaper Ekathimerini, Leggeri "actively resisted" the recruitment of the required 40 fundamental rights officers provided for in the regulation of the new European Border and Coast Guard Agency, answering frequent questions from agency staff in early 2020 that "it is not a priority and "repeatedly made it clear to staff" that "Frontex is not an expensive lifeguard service."
+According to an internal document seen by the Greek newspaper Ekathimerini, Leggeri "actively resisted" the recruitment of the required 40 fundamental rights officers provided for in the regulation of the new European Border and Coast Guard Agency, answering frequent questions from agency staff in early 2020 that "it is not a priority and "repeatedly made it clear to staff" that "Frontex is not an expensive lifeguard service."
 Frontex operations staff were made to understand that "reporting pushbacks involving Frontex personnel is not a route to popularity or promotion" within the agency.
 The story also accuses Leggeri of being in charge of a "comically incompetent" human resources department that formally offered jobs to large numbers of Standing Corps personnel and then withdrew them the next day.
 The paper further reported that no provision had yet been made for the new border guard "Standing Corps" to carry firearms legally over EU borders.
 In January 2021, EU Commissioner Ylva Johansson called for the EU ombudsman to open an inquiry.

 In 2020, the European Parliament refused to approve the Agency's budget because of dissatisfaction with its management.
 The responsible committee cited sexual harassment within the Agency, and notably the suicide of a staff member, "related to alleged practices of sexual harassment"; in total, 17 cases of sexual harassment in the agency were reported in 2020, of which 15 were closed without follow-up.

 According to the UK's Financial Times, on 12 January 2021, the EU's "embattled border and coastguard agency" was ridiculed for tweeting a 77-second short film celebrating its new uniforms on the same day that the bloc's anti-fraud office, OLAF, confirmed it would investigate the agency.

 Covering up migrant pushback in Greece

-In 2020, ships of Frontex were complicit in illegal so-called "pushbacks" of migrants attempting to reach mainland Europe via Greek waters.
-In such pushbacks, illegal under international law, migrants already in European waters are sent back to areas outside the borders of the European Union.
+In 2020, ships of Frontex were accused of carrying out illegal pushbacks of migrants attempting to reach mainland Europe via Greek waters.
+In such pushbacks, migrants already in European waters are sent back to areas outside the borders of the European Union.
+These pushbacks violate the principle of non-refoulement under international law.

 Frontex's involvement in these illegal practices follows from an analysis of open source sources, leaked documents, imagery and conversations with both migrants and Frontex staff conducted by a journalistic research collective involving Bellingcat and Der Spiegel, among others.